Updated: February 21, 2022

 Example: In the case of State v.
 Miramon, 27 Ariz.
 App.
 451 (1976), Fred Miramon was a passenger in a car that was pulled over by officers from the Globe Police Department.
 During a search of the car, the police discovered a brown paper sack underneath the passenger seat that contained fourteen baggies of marijuana.
 Miramon was not the driver of the car nor the owner of the car, and the drugs were not located under his seat.
 The Court of Appeals reversed Miramon’s conviction, holding that his “mere presence” in the vehicle where drugs were found was not enough to prove that he exercised “dominion or control” over the drugs.
 There needs to more than just physical proximity to an item for the state to show that a person possesses that item.

 - Insufficient evidence: In each criminal case that is prosecuted, the State has the burden of proving a defendant’s guilt beyond a reasonable doubt.
-In a case based on narcotic possession charges, a defense attorney can analyze the evidence presented by the prosecution to determine weaknesses in their case.
+In a case based on narcotic possession charges, a criminal defense attorney can analyze the evidence presented by the prosecution to determine weaknesses in their case.
 There can be flaws in the police investigation, inconsistencies in the police report, contradictions between the police report and the dashcam or body cam footage, or other holes in the evidence.

 - Constitutional violations: Both the Arizona and the United States Constitution provide every criminal defendant with rights to be free from unlawful searches and seizures and the right to counsel.
 If the state violates these rights by, for example, not allowing you the opportunity to speak with an attorney or not giving you Miranda warnings, then you may be eligible to have either the evidence against you suppressed or your case dismissed entirely.